-DPS works closely with students, faculty and staff across campus to achieve the highest levels of personal safety possible.
-DPS is staffed by team of 12 professional staff members and a number of student employees, all of whom work together to patrol and monitor campus property 24/7, 365 days a year.
+The Department of Public Safety works closely with students, faculty and staff across campus to achieve the highest levels of personal safety possible.
+We are staffed by a team of 12 professional staff members and a number of student employees, all of whom work together to patrol and monitor campus property 24/7, 365 days a year.

 While we have developed procedures and policies to ensure that students and their possessions are protected as much as possible, personal safety can be enhanced by each student, faculty or staff member.
 Situational awareness is an important component of crime prevention.
-We also strongly recommend reporting information to DPS or other campus security authorities, including the Office of the Vice President of Student Affairs and the Department of Residence Life.
+We also strongly recommend reporting information to the Department of Public Safety or other campus security authorities, including the Office of the Vice President of Student Affairs and the Department of Residence Life.

-All campus crime and incident reports are posted on the Augsburg DPS website.
+All campus crime and incident reports are posted on the Augsburg Department of Public Safety website.
 Crime logs are updated regularly.
 In cases where a reported crime appears to pose a threat to the safety of the campus community, the University takes additional steps, such as notices posted at our exterior doors, email notifications, telephone and text message alerts.

-Augsburg University and DPS strive to promote and maintain a campus environment conducive to academic achievement.
+Augsburg University and the Department of Public Safety strive to promote and maintain a campus environment conducive to academic achievement.
 A truly safe campus can only be achieved through the cooperation of the entire campus community.
 With your help and participation and our commitment, we are confident that the time you spend with us will be safe and productive.